• Skip to primary navigation

 No judgements on the blender you use, just do it.
 Nike style.

-I made cupcakes out of oat flour a while back.
+I made chocolate cupcakes out of oat flour a while back.
 Chocolate peanut butter cupcakes.
 Gawwwd, they were so damn good!
-These are a little heartier due to the carrot and pecans, but it's a similar concept really.
+These are a little heartier due to the carrot and pecans, but it’s a similar concept really.
 Oat flour is where its at.

 Bring on the pumpkin!

-Healthy Carrot Muffins
+Oat Flour Carrot Muffins

-Prep Time 15 minutes
+Prep Time 15 minutes mins

-Cook Time 18 minutes
+Cook Time 18 minutes mins

-Total Time 33 minutes
+Total Time 33 minutes mins

-Servings 10
+10

 Ingredients